Skip to content

 tutorial_web_services_pic15

-For this request we need to pass through the SessionID in the query string.
-Rather than hardcoding it in the URL, we can make use of the parameterization feature of Rapise.
-Click on the Add Parameter button in the toolbar.
+For this request, we need to pass the SessionID in the query string.
+Rather than hardcoding it in the URL, we can use Rapise's parameterization feature.
+Click the Add Parameter button in the toolbar.
 This will display the Add Request Parameter dialog box:

 tutorial_web_services_pic16